-Britney Spears Spotted In Public For The First Time Since Checking In To A Mental Health Facility
+Britney Spears Spotted In Public For The First Time Since Checking Into A Mental Health Facility

 “Before he got sick, Britney was doing extremely well.
 But worrying about her dad has made her feel physically ill.
 As a mom, she knows she has to get better,” the source said.

-In an emotional Instagram post from January, Britney explained that she would have to postpone her upcoming Las Vegas residency upon the ongoing decline of her father’s health.
+In an emotional Instagram post from January, Britney explained that she would have to postpone her upcoming Las Vegas residency because of the ongoing decline of her father’s health.
 She instructed those who had bought tickets how to go about receiving a refund.

 “A couple of months ago, my father was hospitalized and almost died.
 We’re all so grateful that he came out of it alive, but he still has a long road ahead of him.
 I had to make the difficult decision to put my full focus and energy on my family at this time.
 I hope you all can understand.”

-She thanked her fans for their support and understanding in her decision.
+She thanked her fans for their support and understanding of her decision.
 Britney included an old photograph of her and her parents when she was young.
 Her father is seen smiling with a camera hanging around his neck.

 Britney’s younger sister, Jamie Lynn Spears, is the primary caretaker for her father at this time.